Physician Typing on a laptop

 A Brief History of HL7

-Historically business to business transactions, termed Electronic Data Interchange, have used comma delimited files to send data between different organizations.
-HL7 is a Standards Development Organization (SDO) that has created data standards for electronic transmission of clinical messages.
-HL7 primarily started off with establishing standard formats for laboratory results reporting and order requests and branched out into other areas such as prescriptions and admissions, discharges and transfers (ADT) for patients.
 In the early 2000s, HL7 realized that there were some deficiencies in the EDI approach.
-The actual data being transmitted back and forth was not human readable, and there was a lot of variability between organizations (which was allowable in the specification).
-This required that time and labor intensive planning and negotiation be done between any organizations who wanted to exchange and use data safely.
+The actual data transmitted back and forth was not human readable.
+There was a lot of variability between organizations (which was allowable in the specification).
+This required time, labor intensive planning and negotiation between any organizations who wanted to exchange and use data safely.
 The standard, which has to work for the whole world, is not very specific in its requirements.
 Just because two organizations both use the same HL7 data standard didn’t mean that they could talk to each other.
-There would have to be a tedious data exchange agreement worked out between them as to how they would specifically format the data to be sent.
+A tedious data exchange agreement was required to know how to specifically format the data sent.

 There were three main sources in an HL7 message where issues manifested.
 The first is an optional task or optional segments.
 The standard says you can optionally send a specific piece of data, (e.g., the county a person lives in).
 That data might be part of one organization’s optional demographic information, but it might be required information for another.
 If you, as Organization A, send a message that doesn’t have the county, Organization B might reject it.

 The second source is repeatability.
-For example, some segments, like phone numbers, can repeat, but there might be multiple numbers assigned to a person, such as home phone, work phone, cell phone, etc. One organization might require a cell phone number, but another might not.
+For example, some segments, like phone numbers, can repeat.
+But there might be multiple numbers assigned to a person, such as home phone, work phone, cell phone, etc. One organization might require a cell phone number, but another might not.
 If Organization A sends a message that doesn’t have the cell phone number to Organization B, it will be rejected.

 HL7 defines the specifications, but they don’t enforce the specification.
 The Office of the National Coordinator (ONC) in the Department of Health and Human Services enforces it.
 In some countries, the healthcare system is centralized, and the central entity can dictate architectures and can enforce interoperability.
 In the U.S., we have a free enterprise system without a centralized dictator.
 Here, the ONC & Centers for Medicaid and Medicare Services have come together to establish standards in systems that would want to bill Medicare.
 The ONC administers the regulation of standards and the rules around how they’re to be used.